-Employment law, also known as labour law, is a collection of laws, rulings and precedents that collectively address the rights and restrictions on working people and their organisations.
-Employment law mediates the way in which employers, employees and trade unions interact.
+Employment law, or labour law, is a collection of laws, rulings and precedents that address the rights and restrictions of working people and their organisations.
+It encompasses all workplace-related matters, regulating the way in which employers, employees and trade unions interact.

-Labour law was initiated by workers who demanded better conditions and rights, and employers who demanded to restrict worker power and to keep labour costs as low as possible.
-Originally, labour law was a reflection of struggles between two aspects of society.
+Employment law was initiated by employees demanding better working conditions and rights, and also employers who tried to restrict worker power and reduce labour costs as much as possible.
+This area of law was originally a reflection of the struggles between two aspects of society.